CaptainATW/iMessages-Chatbot-Server/README.md

 ## Key Features

-*   Manages up to 20 concurrent conversations at the same time using asynchronous API calls.
+*   Manages up to **20 concurrent conversations** using asynchronous API calls and a `semaphore` to control load on the AI backend.
-*   Injects a realistic perceived typing latency by automatically chunking multi-paragraph AI responses and sending them sequentially with a dynamically calculated delay.
+*   Injects a realistic typing latency by automatically chunking multi-paragraph AI responses at `\n\n` delimiters and sending each part sequentially with a **dynamic delay** between `1.0` and `3.0` seconds.
-*   Implements an asynchronous debounce timer (0.3s) to batch rapid incoming messages from a user, preventing premature API calls and providing the AI with a more complete conversational context.
+*   Implements an **asynchronous debounce timer** of `0.3s` to batch rapid incoming messages from a single user, preventing premature API calls and ensuring the AI receives a more complete conversational context.
-*   Achieves stateful conversation by maintaining a persistent SQLite-backed message history for each unique user, which is re-injected as context in subsequent API calls.
+*   Maintains **persistent conversation memory** by caching each user's message history in a `SQLite` database, ensuring all interactions are stateful and context-aware.
-*   Simulates native iMessage interactivity through targeted AppleScript automation, triggering the "..." typing indicator during AI processing and marking messages as "Read" as soon as they are ingested.
+*   Leverages targeted `AppleScript` automation to simulate native iMessage interactivity, triggering the **typing indicator** during AI processing and programmatically marking messages as **Read** upon ingestion from the `chat.db` file.

 ---